keyuncheng/keyuncheng.github.io/posts/readings/paper/ipdps/ipdps23-multiple-repair.md

 * Design (it's good enough for a rank B paper)
     * Trivially combines both existing two approaches
     * Wide-stripe is not the focus
+    * I think multiple repair is also not the focus.
+The independent repair approach for multiple repair has *f* times bandwidth consumption.
+The bandwidth it generates is much higher than the centralized repair
+        * I think one experiment regarding **the proportion of** centralized repair and independent repair is strongly needed.
+Otherwise, it's not clear how much bandwidth is trade-offed for the repair performance

 * Evaluation
     * To me it has many problems